M. E. KABAY, PhD

 From 2002 to 2009, he was the creator and Director of the Master's Program in Information Assurance (MSIA) in the College of Graduate and Continuing Studies (CGCS) at Norwich University, Northfield, Vermont where he was also the Chief Technical Officer of the CGCS from 2007 to 2009.
 Returning full time to the School of Business & Management in 2009, he was promoted to Professor of Computer Information Systems in May 2011 and was appointed Associate Director of the Norwich University Center for Advanced Computing and Digital Forensics in July 2011.

-Students and everyone else are welcome to friend him on Facebook (but to protect their privacy he generally does not follow students) for a stream of links to interesting information security and high-technology articles (mostly from The Guardian, BBC News and National Public Radio) with occasional forays into politics, culture, science, and puns.He is looking forward to retiring on 30 June 2022 after teaching at Norwich for 20 years.
-He is keen on using his free time to write novels, give concerts as a bass-baritone soloist, read stories and poems at public libraries, earn money with dramatic reading for audio books, and teach applied-statistics courses for fun.
+Students and everyone else are welcome to friend him on Facebook for a stream of links to interesting information security and high-technology articles (mostly from The Guardian, BBC News, National Public Radio and Washington Post) with frequent forays into politics, culture, science, and puns.He retired on 31 December 2021 after teaching at Norwich for 20 years.
+He is keen on using his free time to write novels, give concerts as a bass-baritone soloist, read stories and poems at public libraries, contribute dramatic reading for audio books and have fun with his beloved wife Deborah Black his LV -- Lux vitae, light of his life.